-Following the counting argument presented immediately before the statement of Lemma\lemref{Lemma_countably_many_S4_singularities}, this implies that the index set $I$ is at most countably infinite.
-By definition every sharp singularity (S2, S3, S8) $x \in \partial E_\eps$ satisfies $x \in \bigcup_{i \in I} \partial U_i$.
-It follows then from Lemma\lemref{Lemma_Finitely_Many_Sharp_Singularities_per_Component} that the set of sharp singularities on $\partial E_\eps$ is countable as a countable union of finite sets.
-Finally, Lemmas~\ref{Lemma_Countable_Number_of_Wedges}, \ref{Lemma_countably_many_S4_singularities} and\lemref{Lemma_countably_many_S6_singularities} guarantee that the number of wedges (S1) and one-sided shallow (S4) and chain (S6) singularities (respectively) are at most countably infinite, and the proof is complete. \end{proof}
+Following the counting argument discussed before the statement of Lemma~\ref{Lemma_countably_many_S4_singularities}, this implies that the index set $I$ is at most countably infinite.
+By definition, every sharp singularity $x \in \partial E_\eps$ (types S2, S3, S8) satisfies $x \in \bigcup_{i \in I} \partial U_i$.
+It follows then from Lemma~\ref{Lemma_Finitely_Many_Sharp_Singularities_per_Component} that the set of sharp singularities on $\partial E_\eps$ is countable as a countable union of finite sets.
+Finally, Lemmas~\ref{Lemma_Countable_Number_of_Wedges}, \ref{Lemma_countably_many_S4_singularities} and~\ref{Lemma_countably_many_S6_singularities} guarantee that the number of wedges (type S1) and one-sided shallow (type S4) and chain (type S6) singularities, respectively, are at most countably infinite. \end{proof}

-\subsection{Chain Singularities Form a Totally Disconnected Set}
+\section{Chain Singularities Form a Totally Disconnected Set}

-We conclude the paper by showing that the set $\cC(\partial E_\eps)$ of chain singularities (types S6--S8) is closed and totally disconnected.
+We conclude our analysis of the singularities on the boundary by showing that the set $\cC(\partial E_\eps)$ of chain singularities (types S6--S8) is closed and totally disconnected.
 This implies that $\cC(\partial E_\eps)$ is nowhere dense, meaning that it is small in the topological sense, even though it may have a positive one-dimensional Hausdorff measure on the boundary.

 Before presenting the proof of the above result, we provide a concrete example of a set $E \subset \R^2$ and $\eps > 0$ for which the one-dimensional Hausdorff measure of the set of chain-chain singularities on $\partial E_\eps$ is positive.
 Essentially, we analyse~\cite[Example 2.2]{Rataj_Winter_On_Volume} from the geometric point of view.